humanoidintelligence/FRoM-W1/README.md

 <img src="./assets/FRoM-W1-HACT.png" alt="fromw1-hact" width="80%">
 </div>

-Please refer to the preview code in the corresponding folder for now, and we will provide a quick-start example later.
+Please refer to the preview code in the corresponding folder for now, and we will provide a quick-start example and more detailed README documents later.

 ## Citation
 If you find our work useful, please cite it in the following way: